 The IWO section must be completed and the form mailed immediately following termination.
 After an employee separates from their employer, the employer is technically under no obligation to retain copies of the IWO, IDO, or Notice to Payor, though we recommend retaining these files for a reasonable period (up to 3 years).

-Reduce Risk and Guarantee Compliance with CAVU HCM
+Reduce Risk and Guarantee Compliance

 Ready to enjoy stress-free income withholding and payroll?
 Contact us today to start our collaboration.